 - My Account

 *Johnny Dodds was born on this date in 1892.
 He was an American jazz clarinetist and alto saxophonist based in New Orleans.

 Johnny Dodds was born in Waveland, Mississippi.
 His childhood environment was a musical one.
 His father and uncle were violinists, his sister played the melodeon, and in adolescence, Johnny sang high tenor in the family quartet.
-According to legend, his instrumental skill began with a toy flute which had been purchased for his brother, Warren "Baby" Dodds, one of the first important jazz drummers.
+According to legend, his instrumental skill began with a toy flute purchased for his brother, Warren "Baby" Dodds, one of the first important jazz drummers.

 After the breakup of Oliver's band in 1924, Dodds replaced Alcide Nunez as the house clarinetist and bandleader of Kelly's Stables.
-From 1924 to 1930, Dodds worked regularly at Kelly's Stables in Chicago and with his brother in the New Orleans Bootblacks in 1926.
-He recorded with numerous small groups in Chicago, Lovie Austin, Louis Armstrong's Hot Five and Hot Seven, and Jelly Roll Morton's Red-Hot Peppers.
-He also recorded prolifically under his own name, Johnny Dodds' Black Bottom Stompers, between 1927 and 1929.
+From 1924 to 1930, Dodds worked regularly at Kelly's Stables in Chicago and with his brother at the New Orleans Bootblacks in 1926.
+He recorded with numerous small groups in Chicago, including Lovie Austin, Louis Armstrong's Hot Five and Hot Seven, and Jelly Roll Morton's Red-Hot Peppers.
+He also recorded prolifically under his name, Johnny Dodds' Black Bottom Stompers, between 1927 and 1929.
 He became a big star on the Chicago jazz scene of the 1920s, but his career quickly declined with the Great Depression.